tomasstolker/species/docs/overview.rst

 Output boxes
 ------------

-Data which are read from the database, as well as the output of the various `species` functions, are stored in :class:`~species.core.box.Box` objects.
+Data which are read from the database, as well as the output of various functions, are stored in :class:`~species.core.box.Box` objects.
 These can be used directly as input for the plotting functionalities of `species`.
 Alternatively, the user can easily extract the content of a :class:`~species.core.box.Box` and process and plot it to their own needs.
-The :func:`~species.core.box.Box.open_box` function can be used to see which attributes are inside a box.
+The :func:`~species.core.box.Box.open_box` function can be used to see which attributes are inside a :class:`~species.core.box.Box`.

-The following example will add the available photometry of PZ Tel B to the database, read the data and properties of companion into an :class:`~species.core.box.ObjectBox`, and list its content.
-The example also shows how an attribute of a :class:`~species.core.box.Box` object can be extracted.
+The following example will add already available photometry of PZ Tel B to the database, read the data and properties of companion into an :class:`~species.core.box.ObjectBox`, and list its content.

 .. code-block:: python